 Gypsy Moth Treatment and Control Options

 The best way to avoid damage is to keep your trees healthy.
 A strong and vigorous tree is better able to naturally resist attack and survive a infestation.
-SavATree's methods include regular fertilization and pruning, and insect treatment if necessary, can protect your precious trees against this highly destructive pest.
+SavATree’s methods include regular fertilization and pruning, as well as insect treatment if necessary, protecting your precious trees against this highly destructive pest.